This page has vital information to support anyone who is clinically extremely vulnerable and shielding.

-You can find the latest government guidance here
+You can also visit the latest government guidance for more info.

 You can go outside, but try to keep all contact with others outside of your household to a minimum, and avoid busy areas.
 Outdoors, you can only meet one person from another household.